gosulliv/blinky.s/README.md

 # License

-This code files are releastd into the public domain.
+This code files are released into the public domain.
 The README is Copyright (c) 2019 Galen O'Sullivan.
 You can use it under [CC-BY-NC 2.0][cc-by-nc].
 If you want to use it under another license, please email me and ask.